what we do

 "Behavioural issues, particularly those that begin in early childhood, are among the strongest predictors or serious health and social problems in adulthood."

-Mental Health Commission of New South Wales
+Source: Mental Health Commission of New South Wales

 negativity

-An article from the Murdoch Children's Research Institute states that "With about 50% of mental health disorders beginning before the age of 14 years, prevention and early intervention are paramount if we want to reduce a lifetime prevalence of mental health disorders and allow children to live their best possible lives".
+The Murdoch Children's Research Institute states that "With about 50% of mental health disorders beginning before the age of 14 years, prevention and early intervention are paramount if we want to reduce a lifetime prevalence of mental health disorders and allow children to live their best possible lives".

 bullying